vincmazet/bip/_sources/filtering/convolution.md

 Example for computing the pixel (2,2) of $f$.
 ```

-For the sake of simplicity, the image $h$ is:
+For the sake of simplicity, the image $h$ is often:
 * of odd size ($3\times3$, $5\times5$, $7\times7$...);
 * centered, _i.e._ the pixel with coordinates $(0,0)$ is at the center of the image $h$.